apache/fineract/README.md

 2. Run `./gradlew clean bootJar` to build a modern cloud native fully self contained JAR file which will be created at `build/libs` directory.
 3. Start it using `java -jar build/libs/fineract-provider.jar` (does not require external Tomcat)

+The tenants database connection details are configured [via environment variables (as with Docker container)](#instructions-to-run-using-docker-and-docker-compose), e.g. like this:

+    export fineract_tenants_pwd=verysecret
+    ...
+    java -jar fineract-provider.jar

 Instructions to build a WAR file
 ============